Mazafard/blog/content/posts/ponti/privacy.md

 5\.
 Data Security We use standard encryption methods to protect your data.
 However, no method of transmission over the Internet or electronic storage is 100% secure.

 6\.
-Your Rights You can request to access, update, or delete your personal data by contacting us at \[your contact email].
+Your Rights You can request to access, update, or delete your personal data by contacting us at [ fogs_dine.0z@icloud.com.](mailto: fogs_dine.0z@icloud.com.)

 7\.
 Changes to This Privacy Policy We may update this policy occasionally.
 Please review it regularly.
 Changes will be effective immediately upon posting.

 8\.
-Contact Us If you have any questions or concerns, please contact us at: \[your email address].
+Contact Us If you have any questions or concerns, please contact us at: [ fogs_dine.0z@icloud.com.](mailto: fogs_dine.0z@icloud.com.).